-As your candidate for Delegate of the 58th District, I know that policy should be created in partnership with the community and to benefit the lives of people living here in our community.
-That is why I am proud to share my priorities for the 58th District.
+As your candidate for the House of Delegates, I know that policy should be created in partnership with the community and to benefit the lives of people living here in our community.
+That is why I am proud to share my priorities for Virginian communities.

 Ensuring that every Virginian has access to affordable, quality healthcare, including lowering the cost of prescription drugs and making sure that Virginians with preexisting conditions continue to have access to healthcare.

 Directing additional resources to community-based mental health treatment options and substance abuse counseling, including making sure these options are covered by insurance.

 Providing opportunities for all residents to choose healthcare options that work best for them and their families and ensuring real access to those choices close to home.

 Protecting families from going bankrupt over long-term medical care costs, and making sure options and flexibilities for elder care are built into our healthcare system.

 Supporting research on gun violence as a public health issue.